 - may work long and irregular hours, including weekends and evenings

 - are based in offices

-- travel locally to homes, factories and businesses that are for sale.
+- travel to local homes or commercial properties that are for sale.

 What's the job really like?